 There is an extensive Arts Centre, and an impressive Library.

-The Curriculum.
+The curriculum.
 This is kept as broad as possible up to GCSE, with a balance between Arts and Science subjects.
-Students usually take a maximum of 10 GCSEs, while A Level candidates may choose from over 20 subjects.
-The vast majority of our Sixth Form students go on to Russell Group universities, including Oxford and Cambridge.
+Students usually take a maximum of 10 GCSEs, while A level candidates may choose from over 20 subjects.
+The vast majority of our Sixth Form students go on to Russell Group universities, including Oxford and Cambridge, and a number now go onto prestigious overseas universities.

 Music.
 Music plays a vital part in school life.
 There is a wide range of music-making encompassing early music, madrigal groups, jazz, rock, African Drumming as well as more traditional ensembles, orchestras and wind bands.
-The choir and orchestra give regular performances (including radio broadcasts), and usually tour Europe annually.
+The choir and orchestra give regular performances.
 Tuition is available on all orchestral instruments from a team of 36 visiting specialists who teach over 400 students each week.
 Students play in youth orchestras and have gained scholarships to the major conservatoires.

 There is a flourishing College Council, and the Prefect and Mentor system offer positions of responsibility to the oldest students.